kavithareddyedula/KotlinSpringBootWithMongoDB/README.md

 #  Tech used in this project
-1. MongoDB
+1. MongoDB -latest
-2. Kotlin
+2. Kotlin 1.9
-3. Spring boot - spring data with jpa
+3. Spring boot v3 - spring data with jpa
-4. gradle
+4. gradle 8.8
 #